 You can always find an up-to-date index with all the free content available in the Course Creator Academy by clicking on the Academy link on the top menu bar.

-How to Build a Personal Brand as a Course Creator
+How to Build a Personal Brand for Your Online Course

 This is happening.
 Whether you like it or not, you are already building a personal brand.